-View the beauty of Alaska crossing the Seward Highway, a 127-mile link between Anchorage, the Kenai Peninsula and Turnagain Arm to the port town of Seward, Alaska.
+One of the best ways to see the beauty of Alaska is by crossing the Seward Highway, a 127-mile link between Anchorage, the Kenai Peninsula and Turnagain Arm that runs to the port town of Seward, Alaska.
 Enormous glaciers, boreal forests and stunning fjords make up the landscape of this short journey.
-This scenic byway winds through saltwater bays, glaciers, knife-edged ridges and alpine valleys.
+This scenic drive winds through saltwater bays, glaciers, knife-edged ridges and alpine valleys and can take anywhere from five hours to two days.

 Seward Highway Route